googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 ### Impact on session and pageview counts

 When using the `pageVisibilityTracker` plugin, you'll probably notice an increase in your session and pageview counts.
-This is not an error, the reality is your current implementation (based just on pageloads) is likely underreporting.
+This is not an error, the reality is your current implementation (based just on pageloads) is likely underreporting these metrics.

 ## Usage